jluu38/cpnt260-a3/README.md

 # CPNT 260: Image Gallery and Social Icons

 Created and maintained by Jessica Luu

 - [Repository](https://github.com/jluu38/cpnt260-a3/)
 - [GitHub Page](https://jluu38.github.io/cpnt260-a3/)

 ## Summary

 Continued from assignment 2, this is now the *Coming Soon* page.
+The goal for the site is entirely focused on advertising future/current film screenings.

-The goal for the site is entirely focused on advertising future/current film screenings (half the nav bar is dedicated to a list of films).
-Cards are the easiest way to do this because summaries are brief and are usually more appealing to scroll through.
+An image gallery to display upcoming/current showings is most effective as it is easy to identify film posters and reading figure captions for titles and showtimes.

 ## Comments (removed from the html and css files)

-- Struggled with adjusting hover effects so they wouldn't impact the rest of the page (the pastel ticket on the nav bar being the most annoying)
+- Lifted gallery grid code from Dannie Vinther (attributed below).
+My attempts remain in the CSS file.
+I could only achieve three-columns to two-columns to one column, and not three to one as instructed.
-- Built the nav bar from scratch using both grid and flex.
-Went much better than last assignment.
+- Vintage posters came in a variety of sizes.
+Had difficulties with keeping them responsive AND properly centered/positioned, so I specified their heights.
-- But nav bar still loses it around the 430px-ish mark.
+  - Specifying their widths made for uneven heights and looked weird.
-- Couldn't figure out how to lock the hamburger menu icon down since it flits back-and-forth while hovered on.
-Didn't work in nor out of the nav bar grid.
+- Mistakenly added alts to FontAwesome icons last time - now changed to aria-labels.
-- After deployment on GH Pages, ticket svg on the nav bar does not appear, but it still appears locally
+- Also left alts blank for posters.
+General consensus is that it's redundant with figcaptions?
-  - tried changing the svg, adjusting HTML, and made sure mask-image was supported
+- Also lifted squiggly line animation code.
+Couldn't properly execute svg animation, and figured it was okay since it's not relevant to the assignment.

 ## Attributions